camunda/camunda-docs-manual/content/reference/bpmn20/gateways/sequence-flow.md

 </sequenceFlow>
 ```

-Currently conditionalExpressions can be used with UEL and scripts.
+Currently, conditionalExpressions can be used with UEL and scripts.
 The expression or script used
 should resolve to a boolean value, otherwise an exception is thrown while evaluating the condition.

 The example below references data of a process variable, in the typical JavaBean style through getters.